AryamanMishra/SystemInfo_Python/README.md

 A basic gui application showing System Information using tkinter and various python libraries.

-For the exe file refer the release section.
+For the exe file refer the releases section.